Forty-Fifth Honors Convocation Celebrates Student, Faculty, Staff Accomplishments

-Each spring, Honors Convocation recognizes students for high academic achievement and also highlights those faculty members whose exceptional work and dedication have earned them special academic designation.
+Hollins recognized students for high academic achievement during the university’s 45th Honors Convocation on May 3.
+Held each spring, the event also highlights those faculty and staff members whose exceptional work and dedication have earned them special academic or service designation.

 Filter News Stories